The International model is not, as could be thought, a model that has effects in all the states of the world.

 The first two of these regulations are those currently used.

-It is therefore necessary to know to which agreement the states of interest have adhered.
-To date, Italy has adhered only to the Act of 1960, therefore the above filing 2) is applied.
-The filing is done in a unique way with the WIPO of Geneve and it is not needful that the same model has been previously filed in Italy.
+The filing is done in a single time with the WIPO of Geneve and it is not needful that the same model has been previously filed in Italy.
 However, if there exists an Italian registration, it is possible to claim the priority over it within 6 months.

-The states that make part of the Agreement are many but not all of them have signed the Act of 1960 of which Italy makes part, and therefore, they cannot be designated.
+Not all the many states that are part of the Agreement signed the Act of 1960, Italy is one of them, therefore, they cannot be designated.
 The Geneve Act of 1999 has been introduced in some countries which, once extended to all the states, should guarantee greater protection.
 The list of the states varies continuously.

 The model can be single or multiple and contain more than one model, attaching to the application pictures or drawings of the samples that want to be protected.